 The mid-section of the lagoon lies between Windsor Street and Kurrajong Road and adjoins the Windsor Polo Club (western boundary) and Smith Park (eastern boundary).
 This water body is very shallow.
-It has a high level of sedimentation and invasion by aquatic and semi-aquatic weed species and colonising Willows (Salix sp.).
+It has a high level of sedimentation and invasion by colonising Willows (Salix sp.).
 Smith Park separates this lagoon from a larger eastern lagoon (part of the St Peters Anglican Church property and not part of this plan of management).
 Two open channels through Smith Park (near the southern car parking area) and along the boundary to Kurrajong Road connect the two lagoons.